Skip to content

 Upload file

-This question type allows participants to upload a particular file they have created (e.g. a spreadsheet, audio file, video file,…).
-The teacher or grader can subsequently download these files afterwards and grade them in the evaluation module.
+This question type makes it possible for a candidate to upload a certain file that they have created (e.g. a spreadsheet, audio or video file,…).
+The grader can then download this file and award points in the evaluation module.

 Conjugate verbs (beta)